retypeapp/retype/configuration/page.md

 The `expanded` option only applies to [folders](folder.md) when configured within an `index.yml` folder configuration file.

-Setting `expanded: true` within the Front Matter of an `.md` page or the paired `.yml` file will be ignored.
+Setting `expanded: true` within the metadata of an `.md` page or the paired `.yml` file will be ignored.
 +++

 ### hidden